 So let’s just say I wasn’t a bit surprised when Little Man chose to have a Lego birthday party this year.
 In fact, I was kind of excited.
 The possibilities are endless with Legos, and we had a great time bringing the party to life.
 Here’s how our Lego birthday party went.

-I designed the invitations in Photoshop using a free border image I found from Paper Trail Design.
+I designed the invitations for our Lego birthday party in Photoshop using a free border image I found from Paper Trail Design.
 I downloaded the Legothick font from Urban Fonts and used it to make my son’s name look like the Lego logo.
 This tutorial explains how to do it in Photoshop Elements.
 I quickly added the rest of the text, and here’s the finished product:

 I had them printed at Costco, and we were done!